CedricOL07/admin_webtv_plugin/README.md

 ## Installing

-You must to donwload the plug-in by means of github wherever you want on your computer :
+You must donwload the plug-in by means of github wherever you want on your computer :

 ```
 git clone https://github.com/CedricOL07/admin_webtv_plugin.git
 ```

-Then you must to zip your folder.
-Once done, you have to go on you wordpress admin, add an extension, ant put the zip folder in the fill blank.
+Then you must zip your folder.
+Once done, you have to go on your wordpress admin, add an extension, and set the zip folder in the fill blank.

 ## Built With